 Boniva is the brand name for the drug ibandronate sodium.
-Sold by Swiss pharmaceutical giant Hoffman-LaRoche and also sold by the British pharmaceutical company GlaxoSmithKline, Plc., this prescription medication is used to treat osteoporosis and hypercalcemia.
+Sold by Swiss pharmaceutical giant Hoffman-LaRoche (and also by the British pharmaceutical company GlaxoSmithKline, Plc.), this prescription medication is used to treat osteoporosis and hypercalcemia.
 The U.S. Food and Drug Administration (FDA) first approved the drug in May 2003.
-Hoffman-LaRoche has earned about $1 billion in Boniva sales through 2010.
+Hoffman-LaRoche earned about $1 billion in Boniva sales through 2010.

 Boniva Side Effects

 Since 2000, the FDA has known about bisphosphonates’ tendency to cause osteonecrosis of the jaw (ONJ) when they are given to cancer patients.
 ONJ is a painful, disfiguring bone disease that affects people’s jaw bones—specifically, the bone mass in the mandible (lower jaw bone) and maxilla (upper jaw bone) die.
 Usually, this is caused by a badly performed tooth extraction procedure that leaves a portion of jaw bone exposed.
 It then becomes infected and the jaw bone begins dying off.
 In extreme circumstances, the patient’s jaw bone must be removed to prevent further bone damage.
 Symptoms include: